amaynagpal/amay_nagpal_21BCE10099/README.md

 ## Setup Instructions
 1. Clone the repository.
 2. Install dependencies using `npm install`after navigating in project directory.
-3. Run the server with `node app.js` in VS Code.
+3. Run the server with `node app.js` in VS Code terminal.
 4. Open your browser and navigate to http://localhost:3000 to start playing the game.

 ## How to Play